Skip to content

 We could have built something faster.
 We could have printed thousands of generic books in advance, stamped a name onto a few pages, and shipped them next day.
 Plenty of companies do that.

 The second reason is honesty.
 Pricing in our world is transparent because the cost is real.
 The paper is real, the printing is real, the binding is real, the shipping is real.
-There is no hidden margin from forty thousand unsold copies.
+There is no hidden margin from tens of thousands of unsold copies.
 You pay for a book that someone made, on purpose, for the family on the shipping label.

 The wait is the gift

 So yes, your book takes longer than a same-day delivery.
-It takes longer because it did not exist before you ordered it.
+Production takes 3 to 5 business days, and your book arrives within 5 to 12 business days of your order.
+It takes longer because the book did not exist before you ordered it.
 Because someone checked that the name looks right on every page.
 Because the paper came from a forest that is being looked after.
 Because the printing, the binding, and the packaging all happened on purpose, for one specific child or family.

 When that package finally arrives, and the recipient tears it open, and you see their face when they find their own name on the first page, you will not be thinking about the wait time.